moral201/cmse802_project/notebooks/notebooks_README.md

-# notebooks
+# Notebooks (`notebooks/`)

-This directory contains Jupyter notebooks used for visualization, analysis, and documentation of simulation results.
+This folder contains Jupyter notebooks used to visualize and debug the simulation during development.

-Each notebook corresponds to a specific approach or module implemented in the `src` directory.
+## Files

+- `main_simulation_visualization.ipynb`
+  Jupyter notebook used to run and animate the full-body simulation.
+  It integrates the stepping controller, arm dynamics, and fluid-body interaction for visualization and testing.

+## Notes

+- This notebook is primarily used for generating visual output, not for modular code development.
+- All core logic is implemented in the `/src` folder; this notebook calls and visualizes those modules.